DiamondLightSource/txrm2tiff/README.md

 ---

-If no output path is supplied, the output file will be placed at the input path with the extension ".ome.tif"/".ome.tiff" as appropriate.
+If no output path is supplied, the output file will be placed at the input path with the extension ".ome.tiff".
 The ".ome" signifies the OME XML metadata header.

 **dragndrop.bat** has been supplied allowing windows users to drag and drop individual files or entire directories for processing (note: you cannot set output path this way).
 This may require some setup depending on your Python installation, so please see the file.